 Manhattan matrimonial attorneys with your best interests in mind

-Over the past decade or so, prenuptial agreements (also called premarital agreements or prenups) have become more and more common amongst engaged couples, losing some of the negative stigma they used to carry.
+Over the past decade or so, prenuptial agreements (also called premarital agreements or prenups) have become more common among engaged couples, losing some of the negative stigma they used to carry.
 Prenups can be a valuable and important tool in the event of a divorce, but they must be created and negotiated thoughtfully and fairly.

-The number of engaged couples requesting prenuptial agreements has been slowly increasing nationwide, especially among millennials – a 62% rise over the past few years, according to the American Academy of Matrimonial Lawyers.
-With marriages happening later in life, romantic partners may have more assets to consider before tying the knot, and a prenuptial agreement can provide needed security and clarity regarding those assets.
+The number of engaged couples requesting prenuptial agreements has been slowly increasing nationwide, especially among millennials—a 62% increase over the past few years, according to the American Academy of Matrimonial Lawyers.
+With marriages happening later in life, romantic partners may have more assets to consider before tying the knot.
+A prenuptial agreement can provide needed security and clarity regarding those assets.